open-edge-insights/eii-core/README.md

                   - "/dev/ion:/dev/ion"
       ```

+> **Note**
-> Note: HDDL Plugin can have ION driver compatibility issues with certain Linux kernel version.
+> - HDDL Plugin can have ION driver compatibility issues with certain Linux kernel version.
 Refer [OpenVINO-Release-Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-relnotes.html) for verifying the supported kernel version.
-ION driver needs to be succesfully installed in order to run inference on HDDL device.
+In case ION driver is not successfuly installed HDDL uses shared memory.
+There could be permission issues while using shared memory.
+To fix the permission issues with shared memory configure and start the HDDL daemon with root rights.
+> - HDDL usecases tested on hostsystem with Ubuntu 20.04 Kernel 5.11.0-27-generic by configuring and running HDDL daemon with `root` user rights.

 #### Troubleshooting issues for HDDL devices